birkenfeld/rick/README.md

 attribute that will embed the decorated module's code as a string into the module at compile time.
 This is then written to the generated Rust files while translating.

+## Running

+Run `cargo build` as usual.
+Then you can run `cargo run -- --help` to see the available options for the compiler.
+Basic usage is `cargo run -- input.i` to generate an executable and `cargo run -- -i input.i` to interpret.

 ## Testing